-Japandi is a globally growing interior design trend where Japanese design meets Scandinavian interiors, as self-builder Miyuki Katsu Maloney explains in the context of her new build project.
+Japandi is a globally growing interior design trend where Japanese design meets Scandinavian interiors, as self-builder Miyuki Katsu Maloney explains in the context of her new build project in Co Mayo.

 Japan and Scandinavia are more than 8,000km apart from each other, yet their design principles are surprisingly similar in many ways.
 They both have a deep appreciation for natural materials and muted tones, simple clean lines and the use of wood, for example.